 In order to ensure no adverse effect on the integrity of the European Site, its conservation features and supporting habitats, management and mitigation measures have been incorporated into the proposal for the fishery.
 As the fishery will be opened under derogation from NWIFCA Byelaw 3 and NWSFC Byelaw 13a conditions can be attached to the authorisation to fish.
-These have been approved by the NWIFCA Members and are as follows:
+These have been approved by the NWIFCA Members.
+The authorisation for this fishery is as follows: